Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

 - A misbehaving child is a discouraged child

-Also in step 1 is a Parenting Personality Assessment.
+Also in Step 1 is a Parenting Personality Assessment.
 It’s a short questionaire that breaks your personality into one of four categories.
-I came out as a ‘Pleaser’ which isn’t brilliant I guess but also probaby true.
-If I’m honest I’m not sure how this Personality Assessment is going to fit into the rest of the course and help us improve our parenting style but perhaps if I was one of the other personality types it would be more obvious.
+I came out as a ‘Pleaser’ which isn’t brilliant I guess, but also probably true.
+If I’m honest, I’m not sure how this Personality Assessment is going to fit into the rest of the course and help us improve our parenting style but perhaps if I was one of the other personality types, it would be more obvious.

 This is a very simple concept.
 Basically spend ten minutes per day one-to-one with each child.

 Amy goes into a lot of detail as to why this will be effective (linking it back to Adlerian psychology), but it makes so much sense.